Peter Gilchrist (British Army officer): Military career

 Educated at Marlborough College, Gilchrist was commissioned into the Royal Tank Regiment in 1973.
-He became Commanding Officer of the 1st Royal Tank Regiment in 1993, Deputy Director of Ordnance in 1996 and Programme Director for Armoured Systems in 1998.
+He became commanding officer of the 1st Royal Tank Regiment in 1993, Deputy Director of Ordnance in 1996 and Programme Director for Armoured Systems in 1998.
 He went on to be an executive director at the Defence Procurement Agency and Master-General of the Ordnance in 2000.
-He was deployed Afghanistan as Deputy Commander at Combined Forces Command in 2004, and then became Head of the British Defence Staff and Defence Attaché in Washington, D.C. in 2006.
+He was deployed to Afghanistan as Deputy Commander at Combined Forces Command in 2004, and then became Head of the British Defence Staff and Defence Attaché in Washington, D.C. in 2006.
 He retired in 2009.